rishabh404-ai/pillar-plus-assignment/README.md

 > **Steps**:

       1. Upload Form CSV (ONLY .CSV FILES Supported) & Add the Form Name in Upload Form Template API (http://127.0.0.1:8000/upload-form/)

+      2. I have added a csv file in this repo namely **pillarplus.csv** for testing purposes.
+You can use that too.

-      2. After you submit the request, API will redirect you to the generated form API by fetching details of your form fields csv (http://127.0.0.1:8000/google-form/)
+      3. After you submit the request, API will redirect you to the generated form API by fetching details of your form fields csv (http://127.0.0.1:8000/google-form/)

-      3. Users can then perform create, update, delete entries in the form.
+      4. Users can then perform create, update, delete entries in the form.

 ![](screenshots/upload-form.png)